Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/assessment/assessment-strategy.md

 submitted deliverables and to ensure that a student can ultimately master all of the technical knowledge and skills developed as part of that assignment's exploration of a specific topic in the field of discrete structures.

+## Project Feedback

+Students who wish to receive feedback on their work for an assignment should first open an issue on the issue tracker for their assignment's GitHub repository, giving an appropriate title and description for the type of feedback that you would like the course instructor to provide.
+After creating this issue, you will see that GitHub has created a unique web site that references it.
+To alert the course instructor to the fact that the issue was created and that you want feedback on your work, please send it to him by a Slack direct message at least 24 hours in advance of the project's due date.
+After the instructor responds to the issue, please resolve all of the stated concerns and participate in the discussion until the issue is closed.